l33tn00b/entsoEchartmaker/README.md

 # German Electricity Pricing Components
 We'll start from sport market pricing.
 On top of that, there's
 - a concession fee per kWh (given VAT incl. / excl. depending on provider).
-Municipalities want money for transmission lines run on their territory.
+Municipalities want money for transmission lines run on their territory (Konzession).
 - a general fee per kWh for the benefit of the local utility (given VAT incl. / excl.)
+(Netzgebühr).
 - electricity tax per kWh (VAT excl.).
-Federal government wants money for electricity consumption.
+Federal government wants money for electricity consumption (Elektrizitätssteuer).
 - levies (VAT excl.).
-Someone has to pay for wtf.
+Someone has to pay for wtf (KWKG-Umlage, § 19 StromNEV-Umlage, Offshore-Umlage).

 Finally, Tibber will add a fixed amount of procurement cost per kWh.